American Empress

 American Empress Wiki

-The vessel (IMO 9263538) was constructed in Freeland (Washington) by Nichols Brothers Boat Builders.
-The paddlewheeler was inaugurated on August 10, 2003, in Seattle WA, from where started the maiden voyage to Alaska.
-The season was based on 11-night/12-day Inside Passage itineraries (between Seattle and Juneau AK) visiting ports like Wrangell AK/Wrangell Island and Petersburg AK/Mitkof Island.
-In fall 2023, the boat was deployed to the Pacific Northwest USA for itineraries on the Columbia and Snake rivers.
-During the second Alaskan season (2004) were offered voyages out of Sitka AK/Baranof Island.
+The vessel (IMO 9263538) was constructed in Freeland, Washington, by Nichols Brothers Boat Builders.
+The paddlewheeler was inaugurated on August 10, 2003, in Seattle, WA, from where she embarked on her maiden voyage to Alaska.
+The initial season featured 11-night/12-day Inside Passage itineraries (between Seattle and Juneau, AK), with port calls at destinations like Wrangell, AK/Wrangell Island and Petersburg, AK/Mitkof Island.
+In fall 2003, the vessel was repositioned to the Pacific Northwest for Columbia and Snake River cruises.
+During her second Alaskan season (2004), voyages departed from Sitka, AK/Baranof Island.

-Due to financial problems of the shipowner, Empress of the North was laid up between 2008 and 2013 when was acquired by American Queen Steamboat Company.
+Due to financial difficulties faced by her owner, Empress of the North was laid up between 2008 and 2013.
+She was then acquired by American Queen Steamboat Company.

-American Empress riverboat was built in the US and christened in Portland Oregon on April 5, 2014.
-The ship's godmother was ms Claudette Waggoner - wife of John Waggoner (Chairman and CEO of the American Steamboat Company).
-As flagstate, the USA flag requires all officers, crew and hotel staff on the boat to be American (US citizens).
+The American Empress was built in the USA and was christened in Portland, Oregon, on April 5, 2014.
+The ship’s godmother was Ms. Claudette Waggoner, wife of John Waggoner, Chairman and CEO of the American Steamboat Company.
+As a USA-flagged vessel, she is required to have an all-American crew, including officers, service staff, and hotel personnel.

-By design, this big river cruise ship is in the "paddlewheeler" class (a classic stern paddle-wheel boat).
-The vessel is similar to the fleetmate American Queen, and also to the American Cruise Lines ships Queen of the Mississippi/American Heritage, Queen of the West/American West and America/American Splendor.
-These unique riverboats feature a stern-mounted paddlewheel.
+By design, this large river cruise ship belongs to the “paddlewheeler” class—a classic stern paddle-wheel boat.
+Her design is similar to that of her fleetmate American Queen, and also to vessels operated by American Cruise Lines such as Queen of the Mississippi/American Heritage, Queen of the West/American West, and America/American Splendor.
+These unique riverboats are characterized by their stern-mounted paddlewheels.

 riverboat American Empress cruise ship

-This cruise ship is famous for being powered by a genuine steam engine (professionally called steam plant).
-However, the riverboat also has a marine diesel engine as an alternative propulsion system, which is used only for better maneuverability in tight river areas or in special/emergency cases.
+While widely known for being powered by a genuine steam engine (technically referred to as a steam plant), she also features a marine diesel engine used as an alternative propulsion system.
+This system is primarily utilized for improved maneuverability in tight river areas or in special/emergency situations.

-Just like all the onboard public rooms, all passenger staterooms are furnished with Victorian-style reproductions and antiques.
-All cruise cabins also feature Victorian-era wallpaper patterns, polished wood, traditional paintings.
+Like all her public rooms, all passenger staterooms are furnished with Victorian-style antiques and reproductions.
+Cabins feature Victorian-era wallpaper patterns, polished wood accents, and traditional framed artwork.